tadyna/mokos/README.md

 Issues for new release 0.2 alpha
 ================================
-*   #12 Environment how to work with console
+*   #15 Translator for translate column name to specific name
 * 	#10 Generation of table relationship in domain objects

 0.1 alpha
 ============